smgandhi-18/stepper_motor_controller_FPGA/README.md

 ## License

 This project is provided under an open-source license.
 See the LICENSE file for details.
+Provide credits to the author(s).